marcellomaugeri/Tapo-Plug-Rest-API/README.md

 Tapo Plug Api is a python warper that can be easily integrated in any project to control the TP-Link Tapo P100 and P105 plugs.

-The endpoints of the plug were discovered after a reverse engineering of the firmware Tapo 1.3.2 Build 20210122 Rel.
+All endpoints integrated in this package were discovered after a reverse engineering of the firmware Tapo P105, 1.3.2 Build 20210122 Rel.
-Other endpoints, not exploited, still need to be integrated in this library, but due to lack of information of which parameter to use for each requests I could'n integrate them now (the full list of the endpoints after the examples).
+However, due to a lack of information about which parameters to use for each request, other endpoints not exploited yet still need to be added in this package.
+If you are interested, the full endpoints list are listed below after the examples.

-If you also want to have fun with the firmware, the link is also below after the examples.
+Also, If you want to have fun with the firmware, the link is also below after the examples.

 [![PyPI Version](https://badge.fury.io/py/netsparker-api.svg)](https://pypi.python.org/pypi/tapo_plug)
 ### Dependencies: